 Independent chicken grower

-Independent chicken growers have control over more inputs than contract growers.
-To become an independent chicken grower, you will need to consider the following issues:
+A small number of independent chicken growers currently operate in Queensland.
+Under this business structure, you will have control over more inputs than contract growers.
+However, to become an independent chicken grower, you will need to consider the following issues:

 - Can you raise the capital for an independent enterprise?